 However, these fields will change position when you add or remove text.
 So it is best to insert the page number field into a header or footer that has the same position and that is repeated on every page.

-Choose Insert - Header - (name of page style) or Insert - Footer - (name of page style) to add a header or footer to all pages with the current page style.
+Choose Insert - Header and Footer - Header - (name of page style) or Insert - Header and Footer - Footer - (name of page style) to add a header or footer to all pages with the current page style.

 To Start With a Defined Page Number

 Now you want some more control on page numbers.
 You are writing a text document that should start with page number 12.

 - Click into the first paragraph of your document.

 - Choose Format - Paragraph - Text flow.

 - In the Breaks area, enable Insert.
 Enable With Page Style just to be able to set the new Page number.
 Click OK.